maciej-ka/dos-games-wallpapers/README.md

 ## Sources:
 list of games by prefix:

-another: Another World
+another: Another World<br />
-bloodnet: BloodNet
+bloodnet: BloodNet<br />
-civ: Sid Meier's Civilization
+civ: Sid Meier's Civilization<br />
-dig: The Dig®
+dig: The Dig®<br />
-full: Full Throttle
+full: Full Throttle<br />
-indy: Indiana Jones and the Fate of Atlantis
+indy: Indiana Jones and the Fate of Atlantis<br />
-ishar: Ishar 2 Messengers of Doom
+ishar: Ishar 2 Messengers of Doom<br />
-monkey: The Secret of Monkey Island
+monkey: The Secret of Monkey Island<br />
-sam: Sam & Max Hit the Road
+sam: Sam & Max Hit the Road<br />
-sherlock: The Lost Files of Sherlock Holmes
+sherlock: The Lost Files of Sherlock Holmes<br />
-sky: Beneath a Steel Sky
+sky: Beneath a Steel Sky<br />
-tentacle: Day of the Tentacle
+tentacle: Day of the Tentacle<br />